emchristiansen/emchristiansen.github.io/README.md

-This is the source code for [sparse.st](http://sparse.st), my personal website.
+This is the source code for [emchristiansen.com](http://emchristiansen.com), my personal website.

-License: MIT / I don't care.

-TODO:

-* Link to arXiv version of theory paper.